What Was the Primary Purposed of NAFA North American Free Trade Agreement?

 To highlight the importance of the North American Fair trade Agreements, the overall trade between three NAFTA partners — the U.S., Canada, and Mexico — has increased dramatically over the past years, from approximately $290 billion in 1993 to more than $1.1 trillion in 2016.
 Also, cross-border investment has also surged between 1993 and 2016 since the stock of U.S. foreign direct investment (FDI) in Mexico rose from $15 billion to more than $107.8 billion in 2014.

-The primary goal of NAFTA is to eliminate barriers to fair trade and investment between the Canada, Mexico and the U.S. The implementation of the NAFTA Act was on January 1, 1994.
+The primary goal of the North American Trade Agreement is to eliminate barriers to fair trade and investment between the Canada, Mexico and the U.S. The implementation of the NAFTA Act was on January 1, 1994.
 The Federal Acquisition Regulations (FAR) is governed under FAR 52.225-5.

-The North American Free Trade Agreement Act focuses on improving investment and trade levels for consumer goods in North America.
+The North American Fair Trade Agreement Act focuses on improving investment and trade levels for consumer goods in North America.
 The goal benefits job increase, consumer activities.
 Many industries benefit from this trade agreement.

 NAFTA Act Process in Foreign Trade: The NAFTA Act establishes set rules of engagement for commercial activity between the three countries and how companies ultimate draft their NAFTA certificate of origin.
 The North American Free Trade Agreement Act is monitored by various institutions.
 The goal is to establish fair trade provisions and to allow for smooth operation and minimal violations.

 Priority Trade Issues (PTIs) create high-risk areas that will create significant revenue loss, harm America’s economy, or threaten the safety and health of the U.S. people.
 See How Does the President’s View on Buy American Act and Buy America Impact Government Contractors?